 - Concussions; when your brain collides with your skull with significant force, you’re not in the clear just because you’re conscious

 Fatigue, nausea, impaired vision, or notable changes to your sleep cycle are all strong indicators that you have incurred damage from an auto accident.
-More advanced medical testing may be required.
-Act now and keep record of your diagnosis.
+More advanced medical testing may be needed.